-The following table sets forth the aggregate fees for the Company for the fiscal years 2006 and 2005 for audit and other services provided by Streamline Health's accounting firm, Ernst & Young LLP.
+The following table sets forth the aggregate fees for the Company for the fiscal years 2007 and 2006 for audit and other services provided by Streamline Health by, BDO Seidman, LLP and Ernst & Young LLP, respectively.

-2006 2005
+2007 2006

-Audit Fees \$116,000 \$109,000
+Audit Fees \$ 112,000 \$ 116,000

-Audit-Related Fees -
+Audit-Related Fees

-Tax Fees 36,400 35,000
+Tax Fees 35,000 36,400

 All Other Fees 45,000

-Total Fees \$197,400 \$144,000
+Total Fees \$ 147,000 \$ 197,400

-The Company has engaged Ernst & Young LLP to provide tax consulting and compliance services and consulting services regarding the internal control audit related requirements of the Sarbanes-Oxley Act, in addition to the audit of the financial statements.
-The Company's Audit Committee has considered whether the provision of the tax and consulting services is compatible with maintaining the independence of Ernst & Young LLP.
-All of the fees paid to Ernst & Young LLP are pre-approved by the Audit Committee of the Board of Directors.
+The Company has engaged BDO Seidman, LLP and previously Ernst & Young, LLP to provide tax consulting and compliance services and consulting services regarding the internal control audit related requirements of the Sarbanes-Oxley Act, in addition to the audit of the financial statements.
+The Company's Audit Committee has considered whether the provision of the tax and consulting services is compatible with maintaining the independence of BDO Seidman, LLP and Ernst & Young LLP.
+All fees to BDO Seidman, LLP and Ernst & Young LLP are pre-approved by the Audit Committee of the Board of Directors.